shagar619/HTML5-CSS3/README.md

 > Semantic HTML elements clearly describe their meaning in a human- and machine-readable way.

+> As HTML5 was all about better semantics and arrangements of the tags and elements, the `<header>` tag specifies the header section of the webpage.
+Unlike in previous version there was one `<h1>` element for the entire webpage, now this is the header for one section such as `<article>` or `<section>`.
+According to the HTML5 specification, each <header> element must at least have one `<h1>` tag.

 **9. ⚙️ Metadata & Scripting**

 | Tag        | Description |